insight-neuro/crane/README.md

 - **Lab-to-lab interoperability**: Standard interface enables model sharing

 ## Data Format
-The data will be stored in the following `temporaldata` format, which strikes a balance between flexibility and speed of I/O:
+The data will be stored in the following `temporaldata` format, which strikes a balance between flexibility and speed of I/O.
+Please see the ieeg-data repository for the detailed documentation and implementation.
 ```python
 session = Data(
     # metadata